 The Photobook Ecosystem is an annual discussion about sustainability co-hosted by SPP Network and 10X10 Photobooks.
 The talk takes place online each year on or around Earth Day and is a chance to calibrate current environmentally conscious approaches to photobooks.

 Searching for Sustainable Approaches

 SPP Network and 10X10 Photobooks hosted an online conversation on 26 April 2022 discussing sustainability in relation to the photobook at each stage of its design, making, distribution, display and consumption.
-The full recording of the talk and further information about each of the speakers is available here.
+The full recording of the talk and a summary of this discussion can be found at the links below.

 Lewis Chaplin (Loose Joints)